History Videos and TV contributions

 They seem to be the first to learn how to delegate responsibility to others.

-This rather diffuse, uneasy feeling and numerous conversations with so-called people in charge made me become more and more suspicious and one thing became more and more clear to me - I need to know more - because I didn't want to be taken for a fool or taken for a fool because I probably only had insufficient specialist knowledge .
+This rather vague, uneasy feeling and numerous conversations with so-called responsible people made me more and more suspicious and one thing became increasingly clear to me - I have to know more - because I didn't want to be taken for a fool or made a fool of because I only had insufficient specialist knowledge.

 So I delved into the matter as best I could and soon saw where the weak points in the arguments for nuclear energy were and still are today.